145452 Ritona: Surface

+The surface temperature of Ritona at perihelion (closest point to the Sun) is estimated to be approximately 43.2 Kelvin.

 Rotation

 As of 2018, observations of Ritona's brightness over time indicate it has a rotation period of either 6.946 or 13.892 hours, depending on whether the object's brightness variability is caused by surface albedo variations or an elongated shape.
 Studies from 2010 to 2018 have consistently shown that Ritona exhibits very little brightness variation (less than 0.06 magnitudes), which makes it difficult to accurately determine its rotation period.
 The small brightness variations of Ritona can be explained if it has a spheroidal shape with small albedo variations across its surface.